Fritz Crisler: Minnesota (1930–1931)

 In 1930, Crisler was hired as the athletic director and head football coach at the University of Minnesota.
 Crisler was the head coach of the Minnesota Golden Gophers football program for two seasons in 1930 and 1931.
 In the 1930 season, Crisler's team won three games, lost four and tied one.
 Guard Biggie Munn was awarded the Team MVP Award.
 In 1931, Crisler's team improved to a record of 7–3.
 Munn was named a first-team All-American in 1931 and received the Chicago Tribune Silver Football as the most valuable player of the Big Ten.
 Munn later became Crisler's rival as the football coach at Michigan State University from 1947 to 1953.

 Princeton (1932–1937)

 Crisler was the head football coach at Princeton from 1932 to 1937 where he compiled a record of 35–9–5.
 Two of his teams, the 1933 and 1935 teams, compiled perfect 9–0 records and were recognized by some as national champions.
 The 1933 team was invited to the Rose Bowl, but administration turned down the offer.
-Columbia, which has lost only one game, to Princeton, accepted the invitation and defeated Stanford.
+Columbia, which had lost only one game, to Princeton, accepted the invitation and defeated Stanford.
 Crisler introduced two innovations that later came into general usage.
 The first was his development of a faster starting stance for offensive linemen, and the second was a practice of having his quarterback stand apart from the huddle until ready to call a play.